ibm-cloud-docs/assistant/dialog-slots.md

 **Important**: Take into account the logic used in conditions that are evaluated before this condition so you can build distinct conditions.
 When a user input is received, the conditions are evaluated in the following order:

+- Slot handlers in the order they are listed.
+- First slot condition.
 - Current slot level Found conditions.
-- Slot handlers in the order they are listed.
 - If digressions away are allowed, root level node conditions are checked for a match (except the final `anything else` node in the dialog tree root or a root folder).
 - Current slot level Not found conditions.
 - Final `anything else` node condition.